 The ocarina originated in the Andes of Peru.
 I'm sure most native cultures had similar instruments, again used in a sacred and healing way.
 That's how life was back then, I believe, when we all lived closer to the earth.
 The ancient instruments were generally single-chambered, playing just two notes.
 They came in sets of four, so four people played together, creating wonderful mystical sounds!

-My ocarinas are featured in the esteemed ceramics magazine, Ceramics Monthly, May, 1999, and my work was selected for the recent handbook by the American Ceramics Society, "Barrel, Pit, and Saggar Firing" where I join the company of artists from other parts of the world.
+My ocarinas or "huacas" are featured in the esteemed ceramics magazine, Ceramics Monthly, May 1999, and my work was selected for the recent handbook by the American Ceramics Society, "Barrel, Pit, and Saggar Firing" where I join the company of artists from other parts of the world.

 Listen now to an ocarina with this clip from " Mother's Ocarina Chant"

 Composed by musician Clint Goss, Facilitator www.FluteHaven.com, playing my triple ocarina as the base part of the song

 How to buy: Prices range from $650 to$850.